CMU-SoftwareDesignforDS-Team/AutoVehicles/Docs/Data_Report/DataSummaryReport.md

 ## Data quality summary
 - There are no duplicates in the file.
 - Categorical missing values: treat missing values as a separate category.
 - Numerical missing values: The variable SafeAv and SafeHuman are left-skewed.
-We chose to use Mean Imputation.
+We chose to use Mean Imputation. <br>
   After imputation: <br>
   ![image](https://github.com/CMU-SoftwareDesignforDS-Team/AutoVehicles/assets/75749274/26731c66-e7bd-4421-92f8-6ced27315755)